 To be shortlisted does not mean that a candidate is going to be granted an internship placement.
 Companies will choose candidates from the shortlist according to their requirements and internship specifications.
 Half of the shortlisted candidates usually receive a scholarship and an internship placement.

-The Programme will provide companies with profiles of shortlisted candidates in March.
-The decision making process within the companies can last until the end of May.
+The Programme will provide companies with profiles of shortlisted candidates in March 2022.
+The decision-making process within the companies can last until the end of May 2022.

-All scholarship holders participate in the introductory week in Berlin in the last week of June.
-After the introductory week, the scholarship holders ravel to their final destination in Germany and start their internship on July 1st.
+All scholarship holders are invited to participate in the introductory week in Berlin in the last end of June 2022.
+Participation in the introductory week is obligatory for all scholarship holders.
+After the introductory week, the scholarship holders travel to their final destination in Germany and start their internship on July 1st, 2022.
 There shall be no exceptions to this rule.